The Dumb Customer or the Unfortunate Salesman?

-We have a killer app (sorry!!), but we apparently need to navigate the King’s purchase process in a different way.
+We have a killer app (sorry!!), but we apparently need to navigate the King’s buying journey in a different way.

 In the software industry, where I operate, our products are invisible.
 Imagine being a salesman with an invisible product.
 Imagine selling something that is invisible AND that the customer has never heard of before.
 Something that is also truly disruptive.